anthonybald/anthonybald.github.io/about_me.md

 In July of 2017, I joined Brown University as a Predoctoral Fellow under Dr. Justine Hastings.

-This fall, I will start at Harvard as a Ph.D. student in Public Policy.
+I am currently a Ph.D. student in Public Policy at Harvard University.